IFL-CAMP/easy_handeye/handeyecalibration/README.md

 ### Calibration

-For both use cases, you can either launch the `handeye_calibration.launch` launchfile, or you can include it in another launchfile as shown below.
+For both use cases, you can either launch the `calibrate.launch` launchfile, or you can include it in another launchfile as shown below.
 Either way, the launchfile will bring up the `visp_hand2eye_calibration` solver, along with an integration script.
 By default, the integration script will interactively ask you